WebAssembly/gc/proposals/gc/MVP-JS.md

 });
 ```

-Moreover repeated instantations of `example.wasm` will produce distinct Type
+Moreover repeated instantations of `example1.wasm` will produce distinct Type
 Definition objects for `wasmPoint`.

 To see the distinction between internal type defintions and type imports in